 Bottom line, be safe on-line, don’t use Internet Explorer.

 Update 18 Dec 08: Microsoft came through in seemingly record time to release a patch for this bug.
-You can get it via WIndows Update or the MS Download Centre (KB960714 for Security Bulletin MS08-078)
+You can get it via Windows Update or the MS Download Centre (KB960714 for Security Bulletin MS08-078)

-To be fair, Firefox recently released v.3.05, which also patches a few bugs, amongst them some security holes it deemed critical – the difference, it should be noted, is that Firefox released this patch before most people knew anything about it, unlike Microsoft that seems to have a reactionary way of doing things.
+To be fair, Firefox recently released v.3.05, which also patches a few bugs, among them some security holes it deemed critical – the difference, it should be noted, is that Firefox released this patch before most people knew anything about it, unlike Microsoft that seems to have a reactionary way of doing things.
 In Firefox, check for updated by launching the browser, then on the menu go HELP -> CHECK FOR UPDATES…

-Bottom line is unchanged.
+Bottom line is is still the bottom line.